kobiyoyo/denbot-2.0/README.md

 ## Description
-This is a slack bot that performs basic arithmetic operations .
+This is a simple slack chat bot that adds two numbers.

 ### Commands
 - add 3+3